Magnets

 • Can accidentally affect magnetic strips or sensitive electronics if placed nearby

-Magnets are embedded INSIDE each stacker tubes and caps.
+Magnets are embedded inside each stacker tube and cap.

 Paused for Magnets Magnets Inserted